digital0iced0/headquarters/README.md

 * A player can belong to only one protected HQ at any given time.
 * A player can join or switch HQ at any time by authorizing with the new HQ's Tool Cupboard.
 If the player is already a member of a HQ they must first quit it.
+* A player belonging to a clan is automatically part of the clan's headquarter.
+There can be only one headquarter per clan.
 * A member/leader of a HQ can quit it, but will face a penalty period where they will not be able to join or start a HQ.
 If the player was the leader, a new leader will be chosen from the existing members and the player will also lose access to the base.
 If there are no other members, then the headquarter will go into dismantle mode but the leader will keep access to the base.
 * Players can not build storage deployables (or add items to storage deployables) inside other HQs.
 * Vehicles with storage capabilities which are left inside a HQ base will eventually suffer random inventory losses as they decay.